SQL Connectors

 Database Name

 The specific database within the database server that agents should access.
 This is the database name, not the server hostname.
 In PostgreSQL, this is the database name, not the schema name within a database.
-Agents will access the default schema (typically public) within the specified database.
+Agents access the default schema (typically public for PostgreSQL or dbo for SQL Server) within the specified database.

-For example, if your PostgreSQL server contains databases named production, staging, and development, you would enter the specific one agents should use, such as production.
+For example, if your database server contains databases named production, staging, and development, enter the specific one agents should use, such as production.

 Username